chili-publish/studio-sdk/examples/sdk/basic-javascript-example/README.md

 # Basic Vanilla Javascript SDK example

 In this example, the SDK gets initialised in the most simple form.
-It loads in the SDK without any packagemanager, just as a script from our CDN endpoint, using always the latest version in the process.
+It loads in the SDK without via a packagemanager.
+This could be either `npm` or `yarn`.

+simply run `npm install @chili-publish/studio-sdk --save` and you're good to go.

+\*\* note that this example uses a local reference to the package so that needs to be changed first

 ## How to run